MTZ-dev/slothpy/doc/source/about.rst

   inherently fast and efficient, facilitating rapid data processing and analysis.
   Refer to the :ref:`how-to-start` section for more on setting up your workflows.

+- **Autotune Module:** Unlock the power of your hardware with a unique autotune feature that optimizes the performance of your machine.
+It automatically tunes and selects the optimal number of threads and processes for your CPU, providing access to the full performance potential.
+This module also estimates job completion times under various settings, allowing for more efficient workflow planning.

+- **HDF5 File Utilization:** Emphasizing the use of HDF5 files, SlothPy offers powerful data management capabilities.
+HDF5's speed, portability, and ease of integration make it an ideal choice for handling complex data structures efficiently in computational workflows.

 - **Enhanced User Experience:** SlothPy enhances the user experience with custom error handling, an improved printout system, a comprehensive user manual, and extensive documentation.
 These features make it easier for users to understand,